DanWahlin/Angular-ASPNET-Core-Seed/README.md

 1. Run `npm install` to install app dependencies

-1. Run the following Gulp task to copy required Angular modules into the `public` folder:
+1. Run the following Gulp task to copy required Angular modules into the `wwwroot` folder:

     `gulp copy:libs`